 Gapnotes is a website about visual anthropology maintained by me, Karl Andersson.
 I’m attending the MA Visual and Media Anthropology programme at Freie Universität Berlin 2018–2020.

-The name Gapnotes means fieldnotes from the gap between virtual and actual worlds.
-That gap, as noted by Tom Boellstorff in Coming of Age in Second Life, is critical for us as a human species; our ability to relate to the gap, not least by attempting (not) to bridge it, is what defines us as human beings.
+The name Gapnotes originally referred to fieldnotes from the gap between virtual and actual worlds.
+That gap, as noted by Tom Boellstorff in his ethnography Coming of Age in Second Life, is critical for us as a human species; our ability to relate to the gap, not least by attempting (not) to bridge it, is what defines us as human beings.

-In practice, this means a focus on “virtual worlds” such as online platforms.
-But the brilliant philosophy of the gap lets us extend the concept of virtuality to less obvious realms and phenomena such as fantasy, ideal, religion, celebrity, pornography, fake news, archival/found photography, and more.
+However, the brilliant philosophy of the gap lets us extend the concept of virtuality to less obvious realms and phenomena such as fantasy, ideal, religion, celebrity, fake news, archival/found photography, nostalgia, and more.
 It is our continuous negotiation of these constructs that Gapnotes is infinitely intrigued by and wants to explore.